 They were now interested to read the story.
 I was lucky enough to have access to a TV and video.
 I bought a copy of a very old black & white version of the film.
 I was a little concerned how my students would react to black & white.
 This was their first experience of a black & white film.
 I showed it as a serial - 15 minutes a class.
 The result was much better than I had imagined.
 The reader and film was something the students looked forward to.

-I don't claim to have any magic formula here, I'm just showing how - by mixing in real stories from the times, and through the use of video - I was able to stimulate a lot of interest, in this particular case.
+No magic formula here, I'm just showing how - by mixing in real stories from the times, and through the use of video - I was able to stimulate a lot of interest, in this particular case.

 Receive the Tesol Post - our free monthly ezine -News and ideas related to teaching English and more...